aspose-cells/Aspose.Cells-Doc-md/cpp/developer-guide/loading-saving-and-converting/opening-files-with-different-formats/_index.md

 StarOffice Calc is similar to Microsoft Excel and supports formulas, charts, functions, and macros.
 The spreadsheets created with this software are saved with the SXC extension.
 The SXC file is also used for OpenOffice.org Calc spreadsheet files.
 Aspose.Cells can read SXC files as demonstrated by the following code sample.

 {{< gist "aspose-cells-gists" "6f7d9819d85793c3a3b5d040af42e1a9" "OpenSXCFile.cpp" >}}

+### **Opening FODS Files**

+FODS file is spreadsheet saved in OpenDocument XML without any compression.
+Aspose.Cells can read FODS files as demonstrated by the following code sample.

+{{< gist "aspose-cells-gists" "6f7d9819d85793c3a3b5d040af42e1a9" "OpenFODSFile.cpp" >}}